plas318/Blog/Web/Django - Views, Viewsets.md

 There are two primary ways of setting up the view, CBV , FBV

-* Similar to React however react used Class based hooks -> converted to Functionn based hook settings where as Django recommends FBV -> CBV as general good practice
+* Similar to React
+*     Class based hooks -> Function based hooks as good practice
+* Django recommends
+*     FBV -> CBV as good practice